Automatically Build Views with Ask Data

 Surround unusually long values with quotation marks

-If you want to analyze long field values that contain more than 50 characters or two separate words, or that include line returns or tabs, surround them with quotation marks.
+If you want to analyze long field values that contain line returns, tabs, more than two words, or more than 50 characters, surround them with quotation marks.
 To improve performance, Ask Data doesn't index fields of that length.